tobogganhill/truffle-test-debugging/README.md

      AssertionError: The returned value should equal the new value.: expected 2 to equal { Object (s, e, ...) }
 ```

-Our test is failing for some reason!
+The test is failing for some reason!
 It looks like there is an assertion error, but why is this error happening?
 Let's use the Truffle debugger to investigate.

 Navigate back to the terminal that is running ganache-cli, or to the Ganache GUI.
 We are looking for a transaction hash to give to the debugger so it knows which transaction we want to debug.